 Karen has been involved with AITRC since its inception.
 She has a thorough understanding of federal and state grant management and has been involved in protecting customary and traditional hunting and fishing rights for many years.
 In 2011 she was appointed by the Secretary of Interior to the Wrangell-St. Elias Subsistence Resource Commission and has served as Secretary to the Copper Basin Fish and Game Advisory Committee since 2008.
 Karen also served on the Alaska Board of Game from 2017-2019.
 She currently serves on the BIA Alaska Region Tribal Budget Committee and is one of the Alaska representatives to BIA Tribal Interior Budget Committee.
 She also represents Alaska on the Western Region Tribal Conservation Advisory Committee with the Natural Resource Conservation Service.

-Odin accepted the position of social scientist with AITRC in July 2019.
+Odin accepted the position of Anthropologist with AITRC in July 2019.
 He is working to develop the AITRC Fisheries Program with funding and support from the USFWS Partners Fisheries Monitoring Program.
-Odin grew up in Juneau and earned a BA degree at University of Alaska Fairbanks (UAF).
+Odin grew up in Juneau and earned a BA degree at the University of Alaska Fairbanks (UAF).
 He then went on to complete an MA in Cultural Anthropology from UAF, researching the role of human-reindeer-caribou relationships in shaping food systems on Alaska’s Seward Peninsula.
-From 2012-2015, Odin worked and traveled extensively in western Alaska, conducting fisheries and social science work for Alaska Department of Fish & Game.
+From 2012-2015, Odin worked and traveled extensively in western Alaska, conducting fisheries and social science work for the Alaska Department of Fish & Game.
 He has traveled widely in the Circumpolar North and has lived in both Siberia’s Sakha Republic and Canada’s Yukon Territory.

 Dan began his fisheries career during college with the Coast Salish Lummi Tribe near his hometown in Bellingham, Washington.
 Upon completion of a Bachelor of Science, at Western Washington University he immediately went to work for various fisheries management programs around Washington State.
 Primarily located in the rainforest of the Olympic Peninsula, most recently Dan conducted hiking, rafting, and helicopter spawner surveys, as well as biological sampling and population analysis as a Fisheries Biologist for the Quileute Tribe.
 Dan’s role in AITRC will focus on the sustainability of Copper River salmon, and ways to further build AITRC’s fisheries program.